hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq/account.md

 ## intent:account_sap_id
 - Do I need to maintain the SAP User ID in my profile?
 - How to get SAP User ID ?
+- What do I do when I forget my User ID?
+- Is my SAP User ID confidential?
+- What do I need my SAP User ID for?
+- Whats my SAP User ID?

 ## intent:account_email_change
 - I'd like to change my e-mail address.
 Is this possible?